 The Presence joins the Logitech Circle 2 in the Apple HomeKit club but, annoyingly – especially given that other Netatmo devices do work with Alexa and Google Assistant – it is just Apple’s platform that is officially supported for now.

-Feature check: Full HD recording, 100-degree lens, night vision, connects to regular light wiring, weatherproof, smart motion detection, SD card recording, third party cloud recording, floodlight.
+Feature check: Free data storage and SD card option.
+Full HD recording, 100-degree lens, night vision, connects to regular light wiring, weatherproof, smart motion detection, SD card recording, third party cloud recording, floodlight.